portal-co/plans/plans.md

 # LAM

-Make an actual Large Action Model (Rabbit did not :< )
+Goal: Make an actual Large Action Model (Rabbit did not :< )

+# Secure Clients

+Goal: Develop a comprehensive end-to-encrypted API and ecosystem which supports inter-key and intra-key security.
+And make it practical